sstangl/openpowerlifting/docs/data-readme.md

 ### Age

+Optional.
+The age of the lifter on the start date of the meet, if known.

+Ages can be one of two types: exact or approximate.
+Exact ages are given as integer numbers, for example `23`.
+Approximate ages are given as an integer plus `0.5`, for example `23.5`.

+Approximate ages mean that the lifter could be either of *two* possible ages.
+For an approximate age of `n + 0.5`, the possible ages are `n` or `n+1`.
+For example, a lifter with the given age `23.5` could be either `23` or `24` -- we don't have enough information to know.

+Approximate ages occur because some federations only provide us with birth year information.
+So another way to think about approximate ages is that `23.5` implies that the lifter turns `24` that year.

+The `Age` column is defined by [modules/opltypes/src/age.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/age.rs).

 ### AgeClass

+Optional.
+The age class in which the filter falls, for example `40-45`.

+AgeClass is mostly useful because sometimes a federation will report that a lifter competed in the 50-54 divison without providing any further age information.
+This way, we can still tag them as 50-54, even if the `Age` column is empty.

+The full range available to `AgeClass` is defined by [modules/opltypes/src/ageclass.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/ageclass.rs).

 ### Division

+Optional.
+Free-form UTF-8 text describing the division of competition, like `Open` or `Juniors 20-23` or `Professional`.

+Some federations are *configured* in our database, which means that we have agreed on a limited set of division options for that federation, and we have rewritten their results to only use that set, and tests enforce that.
+Even still, divisions are not standardized *between* configured federation: it really is free-form text, just to provide context.

+Information about age should not be extracted from the `Division`, but from the `AgeClass` column.

 ### BodyweightKg

+Optional.
+The recorded bodyweight of the lifter at the time of competition, to two decimal places.

 ### WeightClassKg

+Optional.
+The weight class in which the lifter competed, to two decimal places.

+Weight classes can be specified as a maximum or as a minimum.
+Maximums are specified by just the number, for example `90` means "up to (and including) 90kg." minimums are specified by a `+` to the right of the number, for example `90+` means "above (and excluding) 90kg."

+`WeightClassKg` is defined by [modules/opltypes/src/weightclasskg.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/weightclasskg.rs).

 ### Squat1Kg, Bench1Kg, Deadlift1Kg

+Optional.
+First attempts for each of squat, bench, and deadlift, respectively.
+Maximum of two decimal places.

+Negative values indicate failed attempts.

+Not all federations report attempt information.
+Some federations only report Best attempts.

 ### Squat2Kg, Bench2Kg, Deadlift2Kg

+Optional.
+Second attempts for each of squat, bench, and deadlift, respectively.
+Maximum of two decimal places.

+Negative values indicate failed attempts.

+Not all federations report attempt information.
+Some federations only report Best attempts.

 ### Squat3Kg, Bench3Kg, Deadlift3Kg

+Optional.
+Third attempts for each of squat, bench, and deadlift, respectively.
+Maximum of two decimal places.

+Negative values indicate failed attempts.

+Not all federations report attempt information.
+Some federations only report Best attempts.

 ### Squat4Kg, Bench4Kg, Deadlift4Kg

+Optional.
+Fourth attempts for each of squat, bench, and deadlift, respectively.
+Maximum of two decimal places.

+Negative values indicate failed attempts.

+Fourth attempts are special, in that they do not count toward the `Best3TotalKg`.
+They are used for recording single-lift records.

 ### Best3SquatKg, Best3BenchKg, Best3DeadliftKg

+Optional.
+Maximum of the first three successful attempts for the lift.

+Rarely may be negative: that is used by some federations to report the lowest weight the lifter attempted and failed.

 ### TotalKg

+Optional.
+Sum of `Best3SquatKg`, `Best3BenchKg`, and `Best3DeadliftKg`, if all three lifts were a success.
+If one of the lifts was failed, or the lifter was disqualified for some other reason, the `TotalKg` is empty.

+Rarely, mostly for older meets, a federation will report the total but not *any* lift information.

 ### Place

+Mandatory.
+The recorded place of the lifter in the given division at the end of the meet.

+Values are as follows:

+- Positive number: the place the lifter came in.
+- G: Guest lifter.
+The lifter succeeded, but wasn't eligible for awards.
+- DQ: Disqualified.
+Note that DQ could be for procedural reasons, not just failed attempts.
+- DD: Doping Disqualification.
+The lifter failed a drug test.
+- NS: No-Show.
+The lifter did not show up on the meet day.

+The `Place` column is defined by [modules/opltypes/src/place.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/place.rs).

 ### Wilks